opensheetmusicdisplay/opensheetmusicdisplay/README.md

 OpenSheetMusicDisplay brings the two together and offers an open source turnkey solution for your digital sheet music project.

-Written in [TypeScript](https://www.typescriptlang.org) and released under [MIT license](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/blob/develop/LICENSE).
+Written in [TypeScript](https://www.typescriptlang.org) and released under [BSD license](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/blob/develop/LICENSE).

 Try the [Demo](https://opensheetmusicdisplay.github.io/demo/) to see what OSMD can do.